aaron555/raspi-temperature-controller/README.md

 - Write access to an Amazon AWS S3 bucket (if S3 data sync is enabled) for _tempctl_ user and any interactive users

 All required dependencies that are not present on the current Raspbian image will be installed by _install.sh_.
 Note there may be conflicts if _matplotlib_ is already installed for the user only.

+## Known issues

+- The first sample read from the 1-wire sensors on startup is not always valid.
+This mainly appears to happen when 1-wire driver is first installed, but reading and discarding a sample on power up / system boot may be advisable in some applications
+- The 1-wire data given by the _temprt_ script called using the interactive 'get' command or _g_ alias is not checked for CRC / validity.
+This is not the case for the controller, which checks all temperature data before acting upon  it for control or storing it
+- In some cases a loss of communications to some or all temperature sensors has been observed, requiring full system power cycle (reboot does not fix).
+This appears related to issues with multiple processes all reading same sensor at the same time so it may be advisable to not read the same sensors multiple times in differeent processes, and specifically configure sensor IDs in config file when using multiple control channels

 ## IMPORTANT SAFETY INFORMATION